Arindam200/LinkedIn_Scraping/article.md

 ```
 poetry install
 ```

-We are going to begin editing the files provided to us by crawlee inorder for us to build our scraper
+We are going to begin editing the files provided to us by crawlee in order for us to build our scraper

 ## Building the LinkedIn Scraper using Crawlee for Python

 In this section, we are going to be building the scraper using the Crawlee for Python package.
 To learn more about Crawlee, check out their [documentation](https://crawlee.dev/python/docs/quick-start).

 ### Inspecting the LinkedIn job Search Page

 Open LinkedIn on your web browser and sign out from the website (if you already have an account logged in).
 You should see an interface like this.

 ![alt_text](images/image2.png "image_tooltip")